-This rice salad with chicken is packed with flavor and is easy and quick to put on the table.
+This chicken and rice salad is packed with flavor and is easy and quick to put on the table.
+You can enjoy it cold, warm or luke warm.
+Super flexible!

 As I write this a real snowstorm is blowing through the garden.
 Not necessarily what I had in mind on a Friday afternoon but what can I do.
 It’s still march so anything can happen weather wise.